thomassuedbroecker/MobileFirstPushV8OnNodeJS/README.md

 MobileFirst Server I use the MobileFoundation Service on Bluemix.

-To get more details on the Topic on MobileFirstFoundation Push Topic, please take a look in the offical documentation or other resources like mfp.help.
+To get more details on the Topic on MobileFirstFoundation Push Topic, please take a look in the Offical documentation https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/ or other resources like mfp.help.

 ## Run the app locally